JosLuna98/overlay_screen/example/README.md

-# loading_screen_example
+# overlay_screen_example

-Demonstrates how to use the loading_screen plugin.
+Demonstrates how to use the overlay_screen plugin.

 ## Getting Started